tlorans/ClimateInvestingNLP/docs/source/asimpleframework.md

 ## Climate Tilting

+In what follows we present our simple framework for tilting a benchmark according to a dual objective: (i) minimizing the tracking error volatility risk and (ii) improving the *greeness* of the tilted version compared to the benchmark.
+To do so, we follow the approach from Roncalli (2023) {cite:p}`2023:Roncalli`, formulating our tilting problem as a portfolio optimization with the presence of a benchmark.

 ### Benchmark Greeness

+We need first to define the *benchmark greeness*.
 Let's assume $b$ the vector of weights of a benchmark which is equally-weighted:

 \begin{equation}